 In Person - If you wish to pay in person, please bring your entire bill to our Customer Services Division between the hours of 7:30 a.m. and 5:15 p.m.

 Electronic Payments - You may pay online through your bank’s bill pay/online banking system.
-When setting up the City of Simi Valley as your payee, please ensure that your entire account number, including the letter directly following the account number, is included.
+When setting up the City of Simi Valley as your payee, please ensure that your entire account number is included.

 Automatic Bill Payment - For additional convenience, you may pay your water/wastewater bill through the City's automatic bank debit program.
 If you would like to participate in this program, please complete the application for the Automatic Debit Program and mail the application and a voided check to the City of Simi Valley at the above referenced address.